wp-plugins/easy-text-links/readme.txt

 A [pro version](http://buy.thulasidas.com/easy-text-links "Pro Version of Eazy Text Links for $7.95") of this plugin is available with the following added features:

-1. Fully automated link sales and expiry (with the help of the [Easy PayPal](http://wordpress.org/extend/plugins/easy-paypal-lte/ "Easy PayPal Plugin") plugin available at WordPress.)
+1. Fully automated link sales and expiry (with the help of the [EZ PayPal](http://wordpress.org/extend/plugins/easy-paypal-lte/ "EZ PayPal Plugin") plugin available at WordPress.)
 2. Your advertisers will see "Buy Now" buttons to purchase links.
+3. Ability to approve links before they show on your blog.
-3. Basic widget support.
+4. Basic widget support.
-4. Automatic email reminders to you and your advertiser when the links are about to expire.
+5. Automatic email reminders to you and your advertiser when the links are about to expire.
 (WIP)
-5. Choice of several attractive "Advertise Here" images.
+6. Choice of several attractive "Advertise Here" images.
 (WIP)
-6. Advanced widget support with a dedicated widget.
+7. Advanced widget support with a dedicated widget.
 (WIP)

 == Upgrade Notice ==

-Compatibility with WP4.1.
+Numerous improvements.

 == Installation ==

-You can install it using the WordPress Plugins -> Add New interface.

-Or,

-1. Upload the Easy Text Links plugin (the whole `easy-text-link` folder) to the '/wp-content/plugins/' directory.
-2. Activate the plugin through the 'Plugins' menu in your blog.

-To use the plugin, insert the shortcode `[ezlink]` in a post.
-See the FAQ for more information.
+= Searching =

+The easiest way to install this plugin is to use the WordPress Admin interface.
+Go to your admin dashboard, find the "Plugins" menu, and click on "Add New".
+Search for this plugin and click on "Install Now" and follow the WordPress instructions.

+= Uploading =

+If you want to download it and manually install, you can again use the WordPress dashboard interface.
+First download the plugin zip file to your local computer.
+Then go to your admin dashboard, find the "Plugins" menu, and click on "Add New".
+After clicking on the "Add New" menu item as above, click on "Upload" (below the title "Install Plugins" near the top).
+Browse for your downloaded zip file, upload it and activate the plugin.

 == Screenshots ==